unrealwork/axibase-collector/jobs/docker/volume-size.md

 ## Monitor Volume Sizes using a Container

-As an alternative to running the above `du` script on the Docker host, you can launch an Axibase Collector container with `/var/lib/docker/volumes` directory mounted in read-only mode.
+As an alternative to running the above `du` script on the Docker host, you can launch an Axibase Collector container with the `/var/lib/docker/volumes` directory mounted in read-only mode.

-   * Replace `atsd_host` placeholder with the actual ATSD hostname in the command below.
+   * Replace the `atsd_host` placeholder with the actual ATSD hostname in the command below.
    * Replace `collector-user` and `collector-password` with [collector account](https://github.com/axibase/atsd-docs/blob/master/administration/collector-account.md) credentials.

    ```properties